 Even after the end of isolation, your test showed that the worst is over and the symptoms are no longer present.

-There is still this fear that the virus is lingering somewhere in your home, and that is why this article on how to disinfect your house after covid is important.
+There is still this fear that the virus is lingering somewhere in your home, which is why this article on disinfecting your house after COVID-19 is important.

 The virus that causes COVID-19 can land on surfaces.
 People can become infected if they then touch these surfaces and further touch their mouth, nose, or eyes.

-According to the CDC, in most situations, the risk of infection from just touching a surface is usually low.
+According to the CDC, the risk of infection from just touching a surface is usually low in most situations.

 Additionally, recent studies have revealed that the novel coronavirus can stay in the air for up to three hours, live on surfaces like cardboard for up to 24 hours, and on stainless steel and plastic for up to three days.

-But now that we are slowly returning to our normal life, it is still important to take care of ourselves and our loved ones.
+But now that we are slowly returning to our normal life taking care of ourselves and our loved ones is still important.

-We need to make sure we feel good enough to do what needs to be done without distractions or obstacles in the way.
+We need to ensure we feel good enough to do what needs to be done without distractions or obstacles.

-A lot has changed during the pandemic, but thorough house cleaning and disinfection, and the general knowledge of where the virus might have circulated and how to disinfect your house after covid, is still crucial.
+A lot has changed during the pandemic, but thorough house cleaning and disinfection, as well as the general knowledge of where the virus might have circulated and how to disinfect your house after COVID-19, is still crucial.

 You can’t get rid of everything in a day or two.
-It’s essential to take one step at a time and make sure you do what it takes to keep your environment clean and safe.
+It’s essential to take one step at a time and do what it takes to keep your environment clean and safe.

-If you recently had a case at home or have already passed the isolation phase of covid, read below the ways of how to disinfect your house after covid.
+If you recently had a case at home or have already passed the isolation phase of COVID-19, read below on how to disinfect your house after COVID-19.

 According to experts, viruses, in many ways, are not alive outside of their hosts.
 “This means that viruses, novel coronaviruses or otherwise, do little to household items other than slowly decompose.